 We take an in-depth look at recent studies that show placement examinations may not be the best way to place incoming community college students into the proper courses.
 What could be the alternative?

 Community colleges across the country typically have open enrollment policies that allow students admission to the schools regardless of their academic performance in high school.
 In fact, many two-year schools don’t collect high school transcripts or standardized test scores before allowing students to enroll in classes.
 However, most of these schools do rely on standardized placement examinations to ensure students lacking skills to succeed in college get the help they need in remedial classes

 before moving on to college-level courses.

 In theory, this system sounds like a good one.
 Students are assessed before they are placed in community college classes to ensure they possess all the skills necessary to achieve in higher education courses.
-Unfortunately the theory doesn’t always translate to an effective education process.
+Unfortunately, the theory doesn’t always translate into an effective education process.
 In fact, recent studies have shown community college placement examinations

 may do more harm than good.